udexon/Phosway/PhosGraph_Instagram.md

 - Figure 6
 <img src="https://github.com/udexon/Phosway/blob/master/Instagram/basskitten.png" width=600>

-By clicking on "following" at the second row of texts from the top, it opens the "PEOPLE / HASTAGS" floating window as show in figure 7.
+By clicking on "following" at the second row of texts from the top, it opens the "PEOPLE / HASHTAGS" floating window as show in figure 7.
 By clicking "HASHTAG", all the hashtags followed by the current user will be displayed.

 - Figure 7
 <img src="https://github.com/udexon/Phosway/blob/master/Instagram/hashtags.png" width=600>